blockchainofthings/CatenisColoredCoins/README.md

 # License

-This project is for Blockchain of Things' internal use only.
+This software is released under the [MIT License](LICENSE).
+Feel free to fork, and modify!

-Copyright © 2018-2022, Blockchain of Things Inc.
+Copyright © 2018-2023, Blockchain of Things Inc.